metrumresearchgroup/lastdose/inst/doc/about.md

    however a list with elements `tad` and `ldos` will be returned.
 1. The `lastdose_df()` function will return a data frame with columns `tad` and `ldos` with the same definitions as `lastdose_list()`.
+1. The user can choose how to handle `TAD` when additional doses (via `ADDL` happen at the same time as another record in the data set.
+By default, records at the same time are sorted ascending by dose amount so that observation records happen prior to doses.
+This makes the observation a trough concentration.
+Alternatively, records can be sorted descending by dose amount so that doses happen first.
+This makes the observation a peak.
+The sorting that is done has no bearing on records explicitly listed in the input data.